at Taylor Bridge

 Rest Rooms and Potable Water

-Rest Rooms- there is a porta-potty at the parking area, but it may belong to the private canoe livery
+Rest Rooms- there is a porta-potty for customers at the convenience store across the street.

 Potable Water- none